California county routes in zone S: S18

-The entire route is in Orange County.

 S19

 County Route S19 (CR S19) is a county highway in the U.S. state of California in Orange County.
 The route follows Live Oak Canyon Road from O'Neill Park to El Toro Road (S18) to Trabuco Canyon.

 County Route S19 is notorious for many fatal accidents that have occurred in the recent years since 2000, and many lost lives due to such accidents.

 The route was established in 1961.